-Observational: Attendance/participation in reports, rounds and conferences; patient interviews and procedures.
+Attendance and participation in reports, rounds and conferences; performing patient interviews and exams, and observing procedures- including mental health court and ECT.
 Clinical: Extensive patient contact involving approximately eight hours per day in direct patient related activity at the intern level of responsibility.
-Students take two calls shared with a resident or fellow.
+Student is expected to assume primary clinical responsibility for 6-8 patients on the service-per day of service- dependent upon the census.
+Students take two call shifts in the Psychiatric emergency service- shared with a resident or fellow and includes attending faculty supervision.

-Research: Two evidence based medicine, critical appraisal of a research article presentations to the team during the rotation.
-Teaching: Responsible for helping to teach Phase II students assigned to service.
+Research: Two clinically relevant- evidence based medicine, critical appraisal presentations of a primary research article to the team during the rotation.
+Teaching: Responsible for helping to teach Phase II clerkship students also assigned to service.

-The psychiatric attending faculty and house staff directly supervise the student.
-Evaluative examinations, diagnostic treatment and management plans are thoroughly reviewed, discussed and evaluated.
-The student is expected to attend morning reports, treatment team meetings, journal club, weekly house staff seminars and departmental conferences.
+The psychiatric attending faculty and resident or fellow physicians directly supervise the student.
+Evaluations including interviews, physical examinations, diagnoses, treatment and management plans are all thoroughly reviewed, discussed and modified to ensure excellent patient care.
+The student is expected to attend all concurrent morning reports, treatment team meetings, journal club, weekly resident seminars, and departmental conferences.

-Student's grade is determined by evaluation of performance in areas listed on student evaluation form.
-Criteria for outstanding grade: An "outstanding" grade is given for performance demonstrating professionalism and patient rapport, an unusual depth of knowledge, meticulous patient care management, competent completion of documentation and competence in formulation and presentation skills.
+Student is expected to assume primary clinical responsibility for patients on the service.
+Criteria for outstanding grade: An "outstanding" grade will be assigned for performance demonstrating exemplary professionalism, ability to achieve therapeutic alliance, excellent communication skills, an unusual depth of knowledge, meticulous patient care with leadership and teamwork skills, competent completion of documentation, and competence in formulation and presentation skills.

 This rotation is able to accept visiting students.
-Scheduling can be flexible as long as dates do not interfere with UNM Phase II or Phase III students scheduled for the rotation.
-Rotation is offered at MHC, CPH, and VAMC (no visiting students at the VA) depending upon availability and supervision.
+Scheduling can be flexible as long as dates do not interfere with UNM Phase II third year clerkship student or Phase III fourth year students scheduled for the rotation.
+Rotation is offered at University Mental Health or Children's Psychiatric Center, and VAMC (but no visiting students at the VA) depending upon availability and supervision.